 SECTION 2.
 Public Hearing.
-The City Council of the City of Atascadero, at a Public Hearing held on March 14, 2023, considered testimony and reports from staff, the applicants, and the public and introduced for first reading, by title only, an Ordinance amending Title 9, Chapter 3, Article 28 of the Atascadero Municipal Code to establish Planned Development No. 38 (PD38) for the Barrel Creek Project.
+The City Council of the City of Atascadero, at Public Hearings held on March 14, 2023 and March 28, 2023, considered testimony and reports from staff, the applicants, and the public and introduced for first reading, by title only, an Ordinance amending Title 9, Chapter 3, Article 28 of the Atascadero Municipal Code to establish Planned Development No. 38 (PD38) for the Barrel Creek Project.